pelithne/appservice-to-containerapp/exercise1.md

 ```bash
 az acr login -n "$ACR_NAME"
 ```
+Commentary: This login is mostly ceremonial here; ACR Tasks authenticate automatically.
+Keep it if you want to list repos with local Docker later.
 ## 3. Build Image with ACR (Cloud Shell Friendly)
 Instead of using a local Docker engine we leverage ACR Tasks (`az acr build`).
 This uploads the build context and builds the image inside Azure.
 The build both builds AND pushes the image automatically.